Antonio-Avila/Heart-Disease/README.md

 a patient had heart disease, but the ultimate goal was to predict the probability of a patient having heart disease.
 Though the probability could be predicted given the labels, we had to minimize the log loss function by minimizing the unknown probability values.

+Submissions of the predicitons were limited to 3 a day.
+They could be used to give an indication of how well the model was actually performing on the "new" data.
+The results posted during the competition were based on a portion of the new data we were meant to predict referred to as the Public Score.
+At the deadline, all submissions would be judged on the entire, new dataset and would result in a private and final score.

 ## Approach